Revivify Manor Park Crowdfund Campaign hits target

 - Continuing the work of the late Cllr Howard Jones in completing and improving the pathways

-- Improving the sports pitches – better playing surfaces and drainage
+- Improvements to the sporting facilities – better playing surfaces and drainage

 - Better management of the natural spaces – work we’ve already begun